maxmartinezc/kodi-attract-mode-launcher/README.md

 # Kodi Attract-Mode Launcher (unofficial)
-Add-on for Kodi launches Attract-Mode front end on windows and linux.
-Require Kodi v17 (Krypton) or later.
+Add-on for Kodi to launch Attract-Mode on Windows and Linux Require Kodi v17 (Krypton) or later.

 ## Kodi